--- Core Text Analytics Framework (Quanteda) ---

 [1] "你 說 的 話 在 我 心 中 生 了 根 \n 愛 得 很 深 所以 心 會 疼 \n 記憶 在 我 的 心 中 翻滾 \n 是 不 是 每 一 個 人 都 像 我 一樣 笨 \n 只 怕 再 問 對 彼此 都 太 殘忍 \n 我 能 感覺 另外 一 個 人 \n 我 等等 笑容 換成 淚痕 \n 愛 在 崩潰 的 時候 比較 真 \n 太多 疑問 知道 答案 又 如何 \n 原來 容忍 不 需要 天份 只要 愛錯 一 個 人 \n 心痛 比 快樂 更 真實 愛 為何 這樣 的 諷刺 \n 我 忘 了 這 是 第幾 次 一 見 你 就 無法 堅持 \n 孤獨 比 擁抱 更 真實 愛 讓 人 失去 了 理智 \n 會不會 是 我 太 自私 拒絕 更 寂寞 的 日子 \n 放 不 開 也 看 不 見 未來 \n 難道 這 種 不 完美 才 是 愛情 真實 的 樣子 \n 太多 疑問 知道 答案 又 如何 \n 原來 容忍 不 需要 天份 只要 愛錯 一 個 人 \n 心痛 比 快樂 更 真實 愛 為何 這樣 的 諷刺 \n 我 忘 了 這 是 第幾 次 一 見 你 就 無法 堅持 \n 孤獨 比 擁抱 更 真實 愛 讓 人 失去 了 理智 \n 會不會 是 我 太 自私 拒絕 更 寂寞 的 日子 \n 孤獨 比 擁抱 更 真實 愛 讓 人 失去 了 理智 \n 會不會 是 我 太 自私 拒絕 更 寂寞 的 日子 \n 放 不 開 也 看 不 見 未來 \n 難道 這 種 不 完美 才 是 愛情 真實 的 樣子 \n 感謝 \n 修正 歌詞"

-To determine which concepts are associated with 男人 (Man) and 女人 (Woman), we compare two linguistic methodologies:
+To determine which concepts are associated with 男人 (Man) and 女人 (Woman), we can compare two methods:

 The Classic Approach: Collocations